athornton/go-it-mostly-doesnt-suck/talk.rst

 - BBedit (if you have a Mac and hate saving money)

+- VSCode (surprisingly not horrible)

 - Visual Studio (what's wrong with you?)

 - Notepad++ (no, really, go see a doctor)

 - ... (https://github.com/golang/go/wiki/IDEsAndTextEditorPlugins)

-I can vouch for Emacs and Atom.
+I can vouch for Emacs, Atom, and, uh, VSCode.
 For the most part Go support doesn't ship with the editor and you will have to install a plugin to get it.

 ----